People of the Way.

 God’s Work, Our Hands.

 Loving God and neighbor—with heart, soul, strength, mind—means using all our gifts in every facet of our lives for the healing of the world… today.
-Bible and book studies, prayer, worship, housing for homeless citizens, Fair Trade products, recovery group meetings, opportunities for AIDS/HIV awareness and LGBT concerns—all these and many other practices, we believe, are examples of God’s Work, Our Hands.
+Bible and book studies, prayer, worship, housing for those without shelter, recovery group meetings, opportunities for AIDS/HIV awareness and LGBT concerns—all these and many other practices, we believe, are examples of God’s Work, Our Hands.

 Lakeridge Lutheran Church is a spiritual community that celebrates the gifts of God that empower us to engage in the struggles of life, to care for each other, and to serve Christ where we work and live.
 Lakeridge Lutheran is a Reconciling-in-Christ congregation.
 We welcome the participation of people of all ages, ethnic backgrounds, sexual orientations, gender identities, educational backgrounds, and economic conditions–all who want to join in community to honor God and be of service to people.